Hand/Foot Pain: How Can I Manage Psoriatic Arthritis Pain?

 - Use clear nail polish – dark polishes or any polishes with color can mask nail pitting and related symptoms of psoriatic arthritis

 Psoriatic Arthritis Symptoms of the Foot

 Toe swelling?
 Plantar fasciitis?
 Pain in your Achilles tendon?
 If you are living with psoriatic arthritis and are experiencing any of these symptoms, you are not alone.
 Psoriatic arthritis symptoms occur often in the feet.
 We use our feet just as much as our hands, so pain relief from psoriatic arthritis symptoms is important.

 How does this disease present itself in the lower extremities of the body?

 - Joint inflammation in the toes – causing a “sausage-like” appearance (dactylitis)

-- Enthesitis – tendon and ligament inflammation causing pain.
-Pain in the arch of the foot is Plantar Fasciitis.
-Pain in the heel is Achilles tendonitis.
+- Enthesitis – tendon and ligament inflammation causing pain, damage to the joints and surrounding tissue.
+Pain in the arch of the foot may be Plantar Fasciitis.
+Pain in the heel may be Achilles tendonitis.

 - Nail pitting and other nail changes (resembling nail fungus)